Interethnic marriage

-Interethnic marriage is a form of exogamy that involves a marriage between spouses who belong to different ethnic groups or races.
-Intra-racial interethnic marriage was historically not a taboo in the United States.
+Interethnic marriage is a form of exogamy that involves a marriage between spouses who belong to different ethnic groups.

 History

 In more ancient times, some marriages between distinctly different tribes and nations were due to royalty trying to form alliances with or to influence other kingdoms or to dissuade marauders or slave traders.
 Two examples, Hermodike I c.800BC and Hermodike II c.600BC were Greek princesses from the house of Agamemnon who married kings from what is now Central Turkey.
 These unions resulted in the transfer of ground-breaking technological skills into Ancient Greece, respectively, the phonetic written script and the use of coinage (to use a token currency, where the value is guaranteed by the state).
 Both inventions were rapidly adopted by surrounding nations through trade and cooperation and have been of fundamental benefit to the progress of civilization.

+Effects

+One study conducted on Africa, showed that the regions with higher levels of inter-ethnic marriages have lower levels of ethnic conflict.